Skip to main content

 Categories: Outdoor Activities

-Although the tuna season can extend into the fall, the tuna fishery operates on a quota system and therefore does not have a fixed close date.
+The bluefin tuna season typically begins in mid-July, when anglers and charter operators head out in search of these migratory giants.
+While the season can continue into the fall, the fishery operates under a quota system and does not have a fixed closing date.

 Tuna Charter PEI